TheYoshiGuy/mesa_mild/README.md

 - You probably need to check your /etc/makepkg.conf options (CFLAGS, CXXFLAGS, LDFLAGS, MAKEFLAGS)

+Notes:

-NOTE: buildmesa.sh isn't supported, and is going to be deprecated in favor of a container based approach.
+ buildmesa.sh isn't supported, and is going to be deprecated in favor of a container based approach.

+ This version is unsupported upstream, if it breaks your system, blame me, blame the world, but don't blame people from mesa's developpement team.

+ They do an excellent job, and I do not :) [ http://www.phoronix.com/scan.php?page=article&item=amdgpu-1730-radeonsi&num=1 ]